Does Rising National Debt Portend Rising Inflation?

 In the article, Andolfatto explained that the composition of the national debt is determined in part by monetary policy.
 When the Federal Reserve buys Treasury securities, it’s essentially trading lower-yielding reserves for higher-yielding securities—a process also known as “monetizing the debt.”
 The composition of Fed liabilities between reserves and currency in circulation is determined by the demand for currency.

-The recent rise in the Fed’s holdings of Treasury securities is largely revealing itself as interesting-bearing reserves, the author observed.
+The recent rise in the Fed’s holdings of Treasury securities is largely revealing itself as interest-bearing reserves, the author observed.

 “The implication of this is that private banks are now holding large quantities of interest-bearing reserves that are, to a first approximation, not much different from interest-bearing Treasury securities,” the author wrote.
 “So, the ‘monetization’ of debt now is not the same as in the past (see the figure below), when Federal Reserve liabilities mainly took the form of zero-interest securities (currency).”